How to flatten a PDF using JavaScript

-In this post, you’ll learn how to programmatically flatten PDFs in JavaScript using our Flatten PDF JavaScript API.
-With our API, you receive 100 credits with the free plan.
-Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-All you need to do is create a free account to get access to your API key.
+This post shows how to flatten PDFs in JavaScript using the flatten PDF JavaScript API.
+The free plan includes 200 credits.
+Different operations consume different amounts of credits, so the number of PDFs you can process varies.
+Create a free account(opens in a new tab) to get your API key.

-Document flattening is just one of our 30+ PDF API tools.
-You can combine our flattening tool with other tools to create complex document processing workflows, such as:
+Document flattening is one of 30+ PDF API tools.
+You can combine flattening with other tools to build document processing workflows:

 Free account PSPDFKit API